How to Become a Private Investigator in Minnesota

 This lack of guidance is why so many rookie Minnesota Private Investigators burn out and quit and why many experienced Minnesota Private Investigators are jaded.
 On top of this, PI clients with small budgets typically get the new unqualified Private Investigators, nobody wins in this situation.
 It is also not fair to small PI clients to use their files to haphazardly train new Private Investigators.

 So, the time comes for you to work investigations in Minnesota with no Private Investigator experience or education.
 If you took a PI course or PI training, it most likely focused on legal matters with no real practical Private Investigator training or topics.
 You will always be told by Minnesota PI employers that “soon you will get some PI training,” which never happens.
 It took me over five years to figure out the industry and get good at a few specialized fields.
-During that time, I struggled and probably lost several hundred thousand dollars due to loosing work opportunities from a lack of skill and education.
+During that time, I struggled and probably lost several hundred thousand dollars due to losing work opportunities from a lack of skill and education.
 What is sad is that this is a common story in the industry.
 If you make it through this meat grinder of an industry and get 6000hrs of PI experience, you be qualified to work for yourself with your own Minnesota PI agency.
 Hopefully, when you are hiring new Private Investigators, you will appreciate the importance of proper PI education.

 Private Detective License (Work For Yourself) REQUIREMENTS